 Wow, we are three months into potty training!
 Overall, it has been relatively easy and my toddler continues to build on her successes.
 In the past three months, we’ve had some pretty major potty training milestones.

 We were able to go camping for an entire weekend accident-free!
 This did involve pulling over on the freeway a couple of times so that she could pee, but it was well worth it.
 She also recently transitioned to a potty insert on the adult-sized toilet.
 We had her pick out her own insert at Walmart, which was a huge motivator for her.

 In the last month, we did have one setback, which was a small regression at daycare.
 For about a week and a half straight, she was having unexplained daily accidents.
 There were no major changes at home.
 I inquired about it at the daycare and they couldn’t explain it either.

 Then, one day, it just stopped and she became accident-free again.
 Since there was nothing major going on at home or at daycare, my only guess is that it was a cognitive, developmental leap that threw her off for a bit.

 Lessons learned after our second attempt at potty training

-When a kid is truly ‘ready,’ meaning they want to potty train and are motivated to do it, the training process is so much easier.
+Here is my biggest takeaway after this second attempt at potty training.
+When a toddler is truly ‘ready,’ meaning they want to potty train and are motivated to do it, the training process is so much easier.
 Our second attempt at potty training at 27 months was a breeze compared to our first attempt at 22 months.
-I felt the biggest differences were the extra development over 5 months and that our toddler was motivated to potty train.
+I do attribute this to the extra physical, emotional, and cognitive development during that 5-month reset.

 Thank you so much for reading this article and I hope that our potty training experiences have helped you in some way along your potty training journey.
 If you have any comments, please drop them below!